Azmigantengbanget/Trading_Binomo/README.md

                             labelText.setAttribute('x', dotX + labelXOffset + 5);
                             labelText.setAttribute('y', dotY + labelYOffset + textBBox.height - 2);
                         } else {
-                            // If indicators are outside view, ensure their elements are null so they are not processed if (trade.dotElement) { trade.dotElement.remove(); trade.dotElement = null; }
+                            if (trade.dotElement) { trade.dotElement.remove(); trade.dotElement = null; }
                             if (trade.labelGroupElement) { trade.labelGroupElement.remove(); trade.labelGroupElement = null; }
                             trade.labelBgElement = null;